guillaume-humbert/python-werkzeug/docs/serving.rst

 certificate each time the server is reloaded.
 Adhoc certificates are discouraged because modern browsers do a bad job at supporting them for security reasons.

+This feature requires the pyOpenSSL library to be installed.